jaivsh/Agrisim/README.md

 - Jupyter Notebook: Prototyping ML Pipelines
 - ARCore: AR Features

-## Team Information and Co-contributors
+## Team Information/ Co-contributors

-**Jaivardhan Shukla**: Designing flutter app, implementing AR through ARCore, creating and utilizing ML models, integrating APIs with application.
+**Jaivardhan Shukla**: Spearheading the design of the Flutter app, implementing augmented reality (AR) via ARCore, developing and deploying machine learning (ML) models, and seamlessly integrating APIs into the application.

-**Soham Ghughare**: Handlind database operations, prototyping ML pipelines, API development.
+**Soham Ghughare**: Proficiently managing database operations, prototyping ML pipelines, and contributing to API development.

-**Sushant Sourav**: Creating UI/UX design of the application through Figma.
+**Sushant Sourav**: Crafting the UI/UX design of the application using Figma, ensuring a seamless and intuitive user experience.

-**Mosin Shaikh**: Business research and pitch development for the hackathon.
+**Mosin Shaikh**: Conducting extensive business research and contributing to the development of a compelling pitch for the hackathon.

-**Rahul Khatri**: Business research and pitch development for the hackathon.
+**Rahul Khatri**: Engaging in thorough business research and collaborating on the development of a compelling pitch for the hackathon.